Boroncarbon/jplearn/README.md

 # jplearn
-A Machine Learning Library built from scratch, with an emphasis on readability and educational use
+A Machine Learning Library built from scratch